Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 Other K values could be implemented in the future, if it makes sense.

 Example:
-* P"closedChain=CoreXY:K1:4:5" defines CoreXY with the first of the two connected steppers controlling the axis being attached to the D1 definition and the second one attached to D2.
+* P"closedChain=CoreXY:K1:4:5" defines CoreXY with the first of the two connected steppers controlling the axis being attached to the D4 definition and the second one attached to D5.
 The definition, which drive number is the first and second connected stepper, is defined in  P"mapDriveLetterDn", which should be defined also to be clear for the firmware.
-If mapDriveLetterDn is not defined, the default is using drive numbers 0 and 1 for XY CoreXYX.
-There is no default for the Dn number assignment and is often 4 and 5 for CoreXY.
+If mapDriveLetterDn is not defined, the default is using drive numbers 0 to 4 for XYZAC.
+There is no default for the Dn number assignments.

 **P"closedChain=FiveBarParallelScara[:1:2:options]"**
-postponed for next releae
 * two steppers define the XY position by closed chain, one actuator the linear Z axis
 * the numbers define to which Dn numbers the two close chain steppers are conntected.
 * options are tbd, but they will specify cantilevered type and selected work mode